|Above: Lt. Charles Frederick Lennock 1st Battalion, the Suffolk Regiment.

-Serving with the Reserve of Officers during World War One Lennock was appointed Temporary Major with the Somserset Light Infantry.
-Serving in France he qualified for the 1914-15 Star and the British War and Victory
+Serving with the Reserve of Officers during World War One, Lennock was appointed temporary major with the Somserset Light Infantry.
+Seeing

+action in France he qualified for the 1914-15 Star and the British War and Victory Medals.

 Carte de Visite

 C. Hawkins-Brighton School of Photography - Photographer